 In 1868 a corporation was founded by Henry Siesmayer to bring the exotic plant collection of impoverished "Duke of Nassau" to Frankfurt.
 In 1871 the Palmengarten (Palm Garden) was opened.
 The palm house "Tropicarium", the cactus garden and the rhododendron garden are among the main attractions of the garden.

 The Chinese Garden in Bethmann Park was opened in 1989.
 In the garden there is a sculpture of the "5 goats" from the twin city of Guangzhou.
 The garden is especially beautiful in fall and spring.
+The Garden is closed for construction until autumn 2019.

 South Korea was the host country of the Frankfurt Book Fair in 2005.
 On this occasion, the Asian country built this charming garden in the "Grüneburg Park" of Frankfurt.
 The Frankfurt Korean Garden consists of two wooden houses, connected by a stream and a pool.